oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/5-setup-oci-api-authentication/setup-oci-api-authentication.md

     ![Click Add button](images/click-add-button.png "Click Add button")

-8. In the `Configuration File Preview` dialog, copy the configuration text displayed in the `Configuration File Preview` text box by selecting the text and copying it or by click the `Copy` link on the bottom right of the text box.
+8. In the `Configuration File Preview` dialog, copy the configuration text displayed in the `Configuration File Preview` text box by selecting the text and copying it, or by clicking the `Copy` link on the bottom right of the text box.

     ![Select and copy configuration text](images/select-and-copy-configuration-text.png "Select and copy configuration text")